Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 While you can go road biking with just a helmet and some other accessories, winter cycling is more on par with mountain biking.
 It requires eye protection, helmets, a couple of special gloves, and winter masks.

-Today, there are many winter cycling competitions.
+Today, there are many competitions for cycling in winter.
 The biggest one is the Snow Bike Festival in Switzerland.

 Do You Need to Change Tires for Winter?